chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% include_cached content/heading.html title='In Comes Sass' %}

 Well, not quite.
-I haven’t found a need myself for the full library of options available in [<dfn title="a CSS extension language">Sass</dfn>](http://sass-lang.com "Sass: Syntactically Awesome Style Sheets"){:rel="external"}, a CSS extension language, but I have adopted a few of the tools that comprise <dfn title="a superset of CSS3’s syntax">SCSS</dfn>.
+I haven’t found a need myself for the full library of options available in [<abbr title="a CSS extension language">Sass</abbr>](http://sass-lang.com "Sass: Syntactically Awesome Style Sheets"){:rel="external"}, a CSS extension language, but I have adopted a few of the tools that comprise <abbr title="a superset of CSS3’s syntax">SCSS</abbr>.
 These tools include the ability *nest selectors*, *assign variables*, and *create mixins to be used and extended elsewhere in the CSS*.
 These utilities are extremely useful in writing CSS and in reading and understanding it.
 Because with SCSS we can nest selectors, children selectors sit inside their parents, and a clearer relationship is drawn between the two.
 Furthermore, due to the way that we indent CSS, child selectors will be indented to (roughly) match the DOM structure.

 {% include_cached content/heading.html title='I don’t want to do anything, anymore!' id='i-dont-want-to-do-anything' %}